crookedneighbor/bladebarringer.com/content/blog/write-a-nuxt-3-blog-part-1.md

 Nuxt is a Vue framework that makes writing websites as [Jamstack applications](https://jamstack.org/) easy.
 At the time of this writing, Nuxt 3 is still in beta.

 The Nuxt Content module allows Nuxt pages to be written in a mix of Markdown and user defined Vue components.
-The [getting started guide](https://content.nuxtjs.org/get-started) gives easy steps for creating a new Nuxt 3 project with Nuxt Content:
+The [Nuxt Content getting started guide](https://content.nuxtjs.org/get-started) gives easy steps for creating a new Nuxt 3 project with Nuxt Content:

 ```bash
 npx nuxi init content-app -t content
 ```

 This will create a `content-app` directory with your newly created Nuxt app.
 Follow the instructions for entering the directory and installing the dependencies.
+You can give the directory a custom name by replacing `content-app` in the command with whatever you want it to be called.

 This should get everything set up for a basic Nuxt app with the Content module.